 Each year we receive many more applications from qualified applicants than we can admit.
 Each completed application file is evaluated individually by the School Counseling Programs Admissions Committee and assigned point values for GPA, letters of recommendation, and personal statement.
 (Please note that we do NOT require nor consider GRE scores in evaluating applicants’ files.)
 The most competitive applicants typically have volunteer or professional experience in education and/or counseling in the K-12 setting.
 The interview pool typically consists of the applicants scoring in the top 35-40% of the total applicant pool.
 We typically admit 25 out of the approximately 150-200 applicants.
 Thus, applicants are encouraged to consider alternative options in addition to applying to our program.

 Please note that all interviews are conducted on campus in a small group format during one weekend each year.
-Interviews will be 3 hours in length and candidates need to be available for either a morning or afternoon interview on either Friday March1, 2013 or Saturday March 2, 2013.
-Spring orientation for those candidates who are offered admission will be held on Friday, May 17, 2013.
+Interviews will be 3 hours in length and candidates need to be available for either a morning or afternoon interview.
+There will be an orientation for those candidates who are offered admission.

 Counseling Programs host an open house during the Fall semester.
 This is an excellent opportunity to meet program faculty and to have your specific questions answered.
 The open house will occur on the Long Beach campus for the orientation for all counseling programs.